 Unfortunately this is where most go wrong.

-Stylising the text within the editor can make the site look very messy and, done incorrectly, may add a lot of unwanted code.
+Stylising the text within the editor can make the site look messy and adds unwanted code.

 Instead of forcing styles from the page editor, stick to the format that has been created by the designer.
 Use WordPress headings and paragraphs.